A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Spectral Extensions and Higher commutators

 More generally, for a stable $\infty$-category $\C$, there is a canonical morphism

-The morphism \eqref{eqn:GL} is a special case of this construction.\footnote{i.e. after factoring through the inclusion $P_f(R)^\times\to\Perf(R)^\times$.} \begin{definition} The existence of the morphism \eqref{eqn:GL} can be restated as saying that $\coprod_{n \in \mathbb{N}}B\GL_n(R)$ is canonically endowed with a central extension by $\Omega^2\Kb_R$.
-Similarly, \eqref{eqn:canonical_extension} can be restated as saying that $\C^{\times}$ is canonically endowed with a central extension by $\Omega^2\Kb_{\C}$.
+The morphism \eqref{eqn:GL} is a special case of this construction.\footnote{i.e. after factoring through the inclusion $P_f(R)^\times\to\Perf(R)^\times$.} \begin{definition} The existence of the morphism \eqref{eqn:GL} can be restated as saying that the groupoid $\coprod_{n \in \mathbb{N}}B\GL_n(R)$ is canonically endowed with a central extension by $\Omega^2\Kb_R$.
+Similarly, \eqref{eqn:canonical_extension} amounts to the $\infty$-groupoid $\C^{\times}$ being endowed with a central extension by $\Omega^2\Kb_{\C}$.
 We will denote the extensions by $e_R$ and $e_{\C}$ respectively. \end{definition}

 The central extension of $\GL_n(R)$ by $\Omega^2\Kb_R$ has appeared in work of Safronov \cite{Safronov:2013uq}.
-The theory of higher commutators developed in \ref{subsub:groupoids} enables us to generalize \emph{Steinberg symbols} to a general stable $\infty$-category.
+The theory of higher commutators developed in this section enables us to generalize \emph{Steinberg symbols} to a general stable $\infty$-category.